 - Peripatetic sessions – 20 minutes.
 These sessions will be conducted as mobile discussions where presenter and audience walk and talk on a selected route on campus, in the adjacent sport field or in the gentle Gardiners Creek Reserve which has extensive walking trails.

-For BoK2019, a small team of researchers under the guidance of Scott deLahunta will be participating in different parts of the conference.
-Hosted in the CUBE space, the new interdisciplinary research laboratory at Deakin, the Audit Traces team will work together in dialogue with delegates to create a map of exchanges between artists and scientists, addressing the challenges and potentials of collaborative research.
-More information will be available upon Registration.
+For BoK2019, a small team of researchers under the guidance of Scott deLahunta participated in different parts of the conference.
+Hosted in the CUBE space, the new interdisciplinary research laboratory at Deakin, the Audit Traces team worked together in dialogue with delegates to create a map of exchanges between artists and scientists, addressing the challenges and potentials of collaborative research.

-The BoK2019 Conference Exhibition, Thinking Rooms for Enacting Knowledges which will be on display throughout the proceedings.
-The works will feature process drawings, notes, interviews, trials and all manner of working materials and collaborations that demonstrate the thinking processes from the artists research projects. the range of processes activate the relationship between material engagements, enactive theories of cognition and neurodiversity.
+The BoK2019 Conference Exhibition, Thinking Rooms for Enacting Knowledges was on display throughout the proceedings.
+The works featured process drawings, notes, interviews, trials and all manner of working materials and collaborations that demonstrate the thinking processes from the artists research projects.
+The range of processes activate the relationship between material engagements, enactive theories of cognition and neurodiversity.

-The Exhibition will open on the first evening of the conference, Thursday 27 June at 5:30pm in the Searby Studio Space (HD2.006. just past the SAGE restaurant (Conference Caterers).
-The Opening Speaker will be Professor Emma Kowal, convenor of the Science and Society Network (Alfred Deakin Institute).
+The Exhibition opened on the first evening of the conference, Thursday 27 June at 5:30pm in the Searby Studio Space (HD2.006).
+The Opening Speaker was Professor Emma Kowal, convenor of the Science and Society Network (Alfred Deakin Institute).

 BoK2019 Conférence Exhibition artists: